The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Defense Methodology

 In this section, we answer this question affirmatively.
-Intuitively, the overhead would be minimal if all adversarial capabilities could be prevented proactively by analyzing the submitted code before execution.
-However, existing static analysis techniques are known to be unsound (missed detection) and incomplete (generates false alarms)~\cite{rahaman2019cryptoguard}. \textit{Missed detections} will enable attackers to evade the defense and \textit{false alarms} will deny services to benign users.
-To securely block adversarial capabilities with minimal overhead, we employ a combination of proactive and reactive mechanisms.
-We use a proactive mechanism on two types of capabilities, $i)$ if it can be proactively detected with simple code analysis guaranteeing \textit{soundness} (no miss detections) with \textit{no false alarms}, and $ii)$ if it can be proactively detected with a \textit{``soundy''} (means mostly sound~\cite{DBLP:conf/uss/MachirySCSKV17}, but no guarantees) dataflow analysis framework with fewer false alerts. \textit{For the latter case, we also employ a reactive fall-back mechanism to block adversarial uses that evade proactive defense.} The goals of the reactive mechanism are as follows, $i)$ ensure a sandboxed execution of the user-submitted code, and $ii)$ block abuse of dangerous APIs that evaded the proactive safety checks.
+Intuitively, the overhead would be minimal if all adversarial capabilities could be prevented proactively by analyzing the submitted code before execution. \textit{Therefore, we use static analysis to prevent most of the attack surfaces (or APIs) and avoid costly runtime checks (i.e., security managers) as much as possible.} In our design we first categorize the attack surfaces into two groups, \textit{i)} blockable attack surfaces, and \textit{ii)} non-blockable attack surfaces.
+An attack surface is blockable if all of its instances can be blocked since this does not appear in typical usage scenarios.
+Simple static analysis methods can be designed to proactively detect and block them with \textit{soundness} (no miss detections) and (almost) \textit{completeness} (no false alarms) guarantees.
+However, not all attack surfaces are of this nature.
+For example, Apache Spark uses reflection APIs in its regular operations, thus blocking it altogether infeasible.
+We call such attack surfaces non-blockable.
+For non-blockable attack surfaces (APIs), we design static analysis methods to identify their \textit{malicious usage} for proactive detection.
+However, existing static analysis techniques for API misuse detection are known to be unsound (missed detection) and incomplete (generates false alarms)~\cite{rahaman2019cryptoguard, DBLP:conf/ecoop/KrugerS0BM18}. \textit{Missed detections} will enable attackers to evade the defense and \textit{false alarms} will deny services to benign users.
+Thus, our goal to protect non-blockable attack surfaces proactively, we use \textit{``soundy''} (means mostly sound~\cite{DBLP:conf/uss/MachirySCSKV17}, but no guarantees) dataflow analysis framework with fewer false alerts. \textit{For this case, we also employ a reactive fall-back mechanism to block adversarial uses that evade proactive defense.} The goals of the reactive mechanism are as follows, \textit{i)} ensure a sandboxed execution of the user-submitted code, and \textit{ii)} block abuse of non-blockable APIs that evaded proactive safety checks.